 Configure Data Engineering Data Hub to use with COD

-You can configure Hive in your Data Engineering Data Hub cluster to interact with Cloudera Operational Database (COD).
+You can configure Hive in your Data Engineering Data Hub cluster to interact with CDP Operational Database (COD).
 You can use this integration to create and modify HBase tables using Hive.
 You can also READ and WRITE to existing HBase tables.

 - Create a Data Engineering Datahub cluster in the same CDP environment on which your COD database is launched.